The 9 best shampoos for fine hair in 2024 to help boost volume and support healthy growth

 (Image credit: Aoife Hanna)

-How to choose the best shampoo for fine hair
+How to choose the best shampoo for fine hair and thinning hair

-• Ingredients: it's as important to consider what's in the shampo as it is to consider what's not in it.
-Ingredients like protein, Vitamin B5, lactic acid and hyaluronic acid are all beneficial to fine hair.
-However, sulphates can strip more moisture from weaker strands, while silicones can be heavy and film-forming, which is worth bearing in mind.
+• Formula and ingredients: It can be as important to consider what's in the shampoo as it is to consider what's not in it.
+Ingredients like protein, vitamin B5, lactic acid and hyaluronic acid can all benefit fine hair.
+However, silicones are film-forming and can be heavier on the hair when they build up over time (a good clarifying shampoo helps here).
+Sulphates can give a very thorough cleanse but can also strip more moisture from weaker strands; shopping for the best sulphate-free shampoo for fine hair is worth bearing in mind should you experience this.

-What ingredients can boost fine hair?
+What ingredients can boost fine hair and thinning hair?

 Tyler Moore